 · Neighbors quality of life will be significantly compromised due to vehicle traffic at all hours of the day and well into the night from ambulance and police sirens, diesel engines, dumpster collection trucks, food and linen delivery vehicles, employee vehicles, etc.

 · This facility will also bring in unwarranted out of town traffic into our neighborhoods for an increase risk of illegal activities.

 · Many residents are emergency responders and medical professionals, who work directly with patients and their families 8 to 24 hours a day, who suffer substance use disorders and understand the difficulties of the detoxing process.

 · Should this business shut down, we’re concerned that the structure would cause a “hardship” case for the property owner, limiting what types of businesses could utilize the existing site, and giving weight to a possible argument to rezone to Central Business Usage.
 Currently, the lot and the surrounding business properties are all zoned General Business.

 · Beyond the neighborhood residents, this location isn’t satisfactory for the people suffering from addiction either.
 From the front windows of this proposed detox center, one would be able to see a bar and store that sells alcohol.

 In October 2016, Planning Board Director, Valerie Gingrich, had a meeting with residents to inquire how residents would like to see our area developed.
 Residents were very vocal and strongly felt it was imperative that current zoning restrictions should go unchanged, and that quality of life and property values of residents should be priority and maintained with any future development.
 The location of a detox center on this site does not support this view.

-Concerned Wilmington Citizen needs your help with “Town Planning Board: 362 Middlesex Ave is a residential neighborhood & inappropriate location for detox center.”.
-Join Concerned and 529 supporters today.
+Brooke Silva needs your help with “Town Planning Board: 362 Middlesex Ave is a residential neighborhood & inappropriate location for detox center.”.
+Join Brooke and 586 supporters today.